sethr07/Deep_Learning_4C16/README.md

 # DeepLearning_Labs
-Deep learning labs completed as part of 4C16 course at Trinity College Dublin
+Deep learning labs completed as part of 4C16 module at Trinity College Dublin